rochacbruno/bred/docs/README.md

 Special thanks to:
 - All plugin authors for their amazing work
-- The Vim community for continuous innovation
+- The Vim maintainers and community
 - Contributors and users of this configuration

 ## Support

 For issues, questions, or suggestions:
-- Open an issue on [GitHub](https://github.com/rochacbruno/.vim)
+- Open an issue on [GitHub](https://github.com/rochacbruno/bred/issues)
 - Check existing issues for solutions
 - Provide Vim version and error messages when reporting bugs